 Shakespeare was a bacteriologist and ophthalmologist who had uncovered the origins of an especially baffling typhoid epidemic in Pennsylvania.
 Vaughan, a public-health innovator, had investigated typhoid outbreaks throughout the upper Midwest.

 The Typhoid Board’s members began their work by visiting the Army’s training camps at Huntsville, Alabama; Fernandina and Jacksonville, Florida; Chickamauga, Georgia; Montauk Point, New York; Middletown, Pennsylvania; Knoxville, Tennessee; and Falls Church, Virginia.
 Between August 1898 and June 1900, when the Board disbanded, it also issued a host of sanitary recommendations and evaluated the medical histories of 92 regiments, basic organizational components of about 1,300 men each and containing collectively over 100,000 men.

 Typhoid Board Issues Reports

 With the assignment of Reed to other investigative bodies and the subsequent deaths of Shakespeare and Reed, in 1900 and 1902 respectively, Vaughan emerged as the Typhoid Board’s chief publicist.
 In a May 1899 presentation to the Association of American Physicians, he issued what was essentially the Board’s preliminary public report.
 One year later Vaughan and his colleagues delivered to Sternberg a report composed of nearly 3,000 manuscript pages and 100 maps and charts.
-The War Department published an abstract in 1900 and a more complete version, edited by Vaughan, in 1904.
+The War Department published an abstract in 1900 and a more complete version, Report on the Origin and Spread of Typhoid Fever in U.S. Military Camps during the Spanish War of 1898, edited by Vaughan, in 1904.
 That final report, like the abstract of 1900, offered 57 “general statements and conclusions.”